-Eat more protein - protein is an essential nutrient, and we need to get it from food every day because our bodies don't store it as they do fats and carbohydrates.
+Eat more protein - protein is an essential nutrient, and good for muscle strength We need to get protein from food every day because our bodies don't store it as they do fats and carbohydrates.
 Having protein with every meal will help us keep well nourished.
+Consider having two or more portions of fish a week.